Welcome to Weird Wednesday! Today we are going to visit…nowhere.

 Some of those who wander are indeed lost.
 It’s said that people practicing astral projection, aka an out-of-body-experience, sometimes stray too far and can’t find their way back to their bodies.
 It is especially dangerous for an astrally projected soul to come upon a crossroads, because it’s so easy to get trapped there.

 There are also… Other Things at the crossroads, which might make you wish you were only dreaming.
 A traveler might encounter mysterious floating lanterns, the sound of phantom hoofbeats, or a procession of fairies.
-(And we don’t mean the Disney kind.)
+(And not the Disney kind.)
 Alternatively, some stories say it might be possible to escape the clutches of fairies or evil spirits at a crossroads, due to the holy symbol of the cross weakening their power.

 A couple of dreamy prompts: